How To: Identify an unknown projected coordinate system using ArcMap 10.1 and later versions

-If the above steps do not align the data, the data may be in a state-wide projection (see Projected Coordinate Systems > State Systems folder).
+- If the above steps do not align the data, the data may be in a state-wide projection (see Projected Coordinate Systems > State Systems folder).
 For data in Minnesota or Wisconsin, the data may be in a County Coordinate System.

 Additional information is provided in the book "Lining Up Data in ArcGIS: A Guide to Map Projections," published by Esri Press.
-For further information and ordering, click the link in the Related Links section below.
+For further information and ordering, click the link in the Related Information section below.

-For further assistance, contact Esri Support Services at 888-377-4575 or at support.esri.com.
+For further assistance, contact Esri Support Services.

 - Esri Press "Lining Up Data in ArcGIS: A Guide to Map Projections"